progenetix/schemas-legacy/main/doc/biosample.md

 --------------------------------------------------------------------------------
 ### individual_id

-In a complete data model "individual_id" represents the identifier of this biosample in the "individuals" collection.
+In a complete data model "individual_id" points to the "id" of the individual ("donor") this <i>biosample</i> was derived from.
+In a local context this could be the <code>id</code> attribute in a corresponding "individuals" collection.

 #### Example